dxc-technology/halstack-react/lib/README.md

 # Halstack React library

-`@dxc-technology/halstack-react` is a npm library of reusable React components, made with the purpose of helping React developers with the task of implementing User Interfaces following the DXC Halstack Design Guidelines.
+`@dxc-technology/halstack-react` is an npm library of reusable React components, made to help React developers with the task of implementing User Interfaces following the DXC Halstack Design Guidelines.

 - It increases visual and behavioural consistency across the applications using the library.